avenga/dockerfiles/docker-test/README.md

-# 7val/docker-test
+# avenga/docker-test

-Provides an image to run tests for 7val images in this repo.
+Provides an image to run tests for avenga images in this repo.
 More information can be found in ../README.md.